-SBA loan sales and servicing - The Company sells or transfers loans, including the guaranteed portion of SBA or USDA loans (with servicing retained) for cash proceeds equal to the principal amount of loans, as adjusted to yield interest to the investor based on the current market rates.
-The Company records an asset representing the right to service loans for others when it sells a loan and retains the servicing rights.
-The carrying value of loans is allocated between the loan and the servicing rights, based on their relative fair values.
-The fair value of servicing rights is estimated by discounting estimated future cash flows from servicing using discount rates that approximate current market rates and using estimated prepayment rates.
-The servicing rights are carried at the lower of cost or market and are amortized in proportion to, and over the period of, the estimated net servicing income, assuming prepayments.
-For purposes of evaluating and measuring impairment, servicing rights are based on a discounted cash flow methodology, current prepayment speeds, and market discount rates.
+Loan sales and servicing - When the Company sells the guaranteed portion of SBA or USDA loans, it generally retains the rights to service them.
+The Company initially records an asset representing the right to service loans at fair value, which is calculated by discounting the future cash flows from servicing, at the discount rate that approximates the current market rate, and include estimated prepayment speeds.
+This value is then carried and amortized in proportion to, and over the period of, the estimated net servicing income.
+As the servicing rights should be carried at the lower of cost or market, for the purposes of evaluating and measuring impairment, they are periodically reevaluated based on current prepayment speeds and market discount rates.
 Any impairment is measured as the amount by which the carrying value of servicing rights for a stratum exceeds its fair value.

-A premium over the adjusted carrying value is received upon the sale of the guaranteed portion of an SBA or USDA loan.
-Because the portion retained does not carry an SBA or USDA guarantee, part of the gain recognized on the sold portion of the loan may be deferred and amortized as a yield enhancement on the retained portion in order to obtain a market equivalent yield.
+The cash proceeds from sale equal the principal amount of loans and the respective premiums, reflective of the adjusted yield to the investor based on the current market rates.
+Because the portion retained does not carry an SBA or USDA guarantee, a discount is recorded on the retained portion of the loan and accreted into interest income.

 Premises and equipment - Premises and equipment are stated at cost, less accumulated depreciation and amortization.
-Depreciation is provided using the straight-line method over 3 to 39 years (leasehold improvements are amortized over the lesser of the terms of the respective leases or the estimated useful lives).
+Depreciation is provided using the straight-line method over 3 to 39 years (leasehold improvements are amortized over the terms of the respective leases).
 Repairs and maintenance are charged to operating expenses as incurred.